Professor and Director of the Centre for the Study of Women and Gender

 - gender divisions and the relation between paid and unpaid work;

 - Human-animal relations;

 - Feminist social movements and social change – in particular the refuge movement and policy change relating to domestic violence.

 A key theoretical concern is with the way gender relations are reproduced and/or challenged over time.

 New research project

 I am the P-I on a Leverhulme-funded project exploring how human-animal connectedness is shaped by training cultures.
 It is a three-year project entitled 'Shaping inter-species connectedness: Training cultures and the emergence of new forms of human-animal relations'.
 Working with me are Professor Mara Miele (Co-I, Cardiff) and Professor Francoise Wemelsfelder (Consultant, Edinburgh).
-The project will begin in January 2018.
+The project began in January 2018.

 I am carrying out three linked pieces of research exploring human-animal relations within the domestic sphere.
 The first is a small research project titled, 'Post-human families - an investigation of kinship across the species barrier', which is investigates the connections between human and other animals and the circumstances in which animals come to be regarded as kin.
 This interest developed from my earlier research on families and kinship where we found that people counted their pets as family members.
 This study was funded by the British Academy.